astriaorg/docs/docs/dusknet/cloud-rollup-deployment/4-aws.md

 Go to IAM section of console: https://console.aws.amazon.com/iam/

-Create an access key for your `root` user
+Create an access key for your `root` user.

 ## Authenticate the `aws` cli